bidoesam/instacart-modern-data-warehouse/docs/naming_conventions.md

 ### Surrogate Keys

-All dimension table primary keys must use the suffix `_key`.
+All dimension surrogate keys must use the suffix `_key`.

 #### Pattern